Festival season in Fort Wayne is upon us! From June through September, spend a weekend in Fort Wayne celebrating our many festivals.

 While in Fort Wayne, don’t forget to enjoy some of the other great activities like our attractions - the Fort Wayne Children’s Zoo is a “top ten zoo in the nation”, a TinCaps Baseball game at Parkview Field, or browse the beautiful displays at the Fort Wayne Museum of Art.

-New in 2017, Fort Wayne is seeing development on our riverfront.
-To get a new perspective of our beautiful city, consider taking a tour on the new historic canal boat or an amphibious “duck” boat.
+Fort Wayne is seeing development on our riverfront, and in 2019 visitors will experience Fort Wayne's riverfront in new exciting ways.
+While you're here you can still get a new perspective of our beautiful city by taking a tour on the historic canal boat.
 Plus, there are new events that you can enjoy alongside our tried-and-true festival favorites, like Open Streets!